Update: This was initially written one month after starting my podcast Beyond Influential, and the insights here are still relevant today.

 5. Networking Can Be Fun

 Even the word “networking” can be a huge turn off for people.
-It conjures up images of awkward interactions, contrived events, business cards exchanges, and social climbing.
+It conjures up images of awkward interactions, contrived events, business card exchanges, and social climbing.

 I don’t think you can sustain a podcast with only this goal in mind, but it ends up being a fun by-product.
 I love one-to-one interactions and I’ll take a deeper, meaningful conversation over small talk any day.
-I genuinely enjoy learning about people and asking questions (you can take the girl out of law…) so my podcast format plays to those elements.
+And I genuinely enjoy learning about people and asking questions (you can take the girl out of law…).
+So my podcast format plays to those elements.

 More often than not, these interviews and conversations naturally lead to potential collaborations on other projects or, at very least, a new connection.

-Those are only a few of the lessons I’ve learned so far.
+Those are only a few of the lessons I’ve learned so far from starting a podcast.
 I’m genuinely excited to continue podcasting and share what I learn along the way.

 If you’re interested in starting a podcast, check out this blog post: